 Interstate or international moves, however, complicate the decision-making process considerably.
 Some simple comparisons can make your decision to ship or bring much easier.

-The Role of Sentimentality in Shipping Vs. Buying New FurnitureCost is not the only factor.
-How you feel about your bed, dresser or roll-top desk also matters.
+Shipping companies don’t factor in the sentimental value of your items, so you’ll have to do so yourself.
+Cost is not the only factor.
+How you feel about your bed, dresser, or roll-top desk also matters.

 If you have very expensive furniture in which you’ve invested a lot of time or money (refinishing, reupholstering, etc.) or items with sentimental value, then shipping is the best option.

-How to Calculate Your Own Furniture Shipping Rates
+How to Calculate Your Furniture Shipping Rates

 Shipping Large or Specialty Items

-Shipping your car can cost $1,000 to $1,500, while two plane tickets across the country will run you about $1,000 for both.
-That’s $2,500 total.
-Assuming an average gas price of $3 per gallon, an average miles-per-gallon of 20 and 3,000 miles from NYC to LA, the road trip will cost you about $450 (3,000/20 x 4).
+Shipping your car can cost $1,200 to $2,100, while two plane tickets across the country will run you about $1,000 for both.
+Assuming an average gas price of $4 per gallon, an average miles-per-gallon of 20, and 3,000 miles from NYC to LA, the road trip will cost you about $600 (3,000/20 x 4).

 So, calculate your options carefully before you choose to ship or drive.
-If the car’s a junker, buying new might be your best option anyway!
+If the car’s a junker, buying new might be your best option anyway.